aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 ...
 ```

-#### ALB Dependencies

 Every Kubernetes manifest that utilizes the ALB Controller is effectively dependant on the controller.
 If the controller is deleted before the manifest, it might result in dangling ELB/ALB resources.
-Currently, the EKS construct library does not detect such dependencies, and they are should be done explicitly.
+Currently, the EKS construct library does not detect such dependencies, and they should be done explicitly.

 For example: